kyma-project/kyma/docs/01-overview/ui/ui-01-gui.md

 Kyma dashboard is a web-based UI utilizing the React library and the SAP Fiori Horizon design system.
 Kyma uses Kyma dashboard as a central administration dashboard, which provides a graphical overview of your cluster and all its resources.

-You can also use Kyma dashboard as a standalone dashboard for Kubernetes.
+You can also use Kyma dashboard as a standalone dashboard for managing Kubernetes clusters.

 ## Features